-Dr. Rick Kool is a transplanted Bostonian who has been a teacher for a long time: science teacher at Ucluelet Secondary School in the mid-1970s, biology and ecology instructor at Douglas College, educator and interpreter at the Royal BC Museum and BC Parks, and co-creator of the MA program in Environmental Education and Communication at Royal Roads University.
-His research interests have ranged from the ecology of single-cell animals living in sand and mud to the walking speed of dinosaurs, from the errors anthropologists made in understanding Nuuchanulth whaling practices to an examination of various forms of environmental violence.
+Dr. Rick Kool is a transplanted Bostonian who has been a teacher for a long tim teacher at Ucluelet Secondary School in the mid-1970s, biology and ecology instructor a College, educator and interpreter at the Royal BC Museum and BC Parks, and co-the MA program in Environmental Education and Communication at Royal Roads U His research interests have ranged from the ecology of single-cell animals living in mud to the walking speed of dinosaurs, from the errors anthropologists made in under Nuuchanulth whaling practices to an examination of various forms of environmental view.

-Mupenkin John Lyall is from Gwa'yasdam's on Gilford Island and is Kwakwaka'wakw.
-John received his BSc (physics/math) in 1998, his MA in 2009, both from UVic.
-John has taught for 16 years including Kingcome Inlet and Vancouver Island, with a strong focus on Indigenous education.
+Mupenkin John Lyall is from Gwa'yasdam's on Gilford Island and is Kwakwaka'w received his BSc (physics/math) in 1998, his MA in 2009, both from UVic.
+John I for 16 years including Kingcome Inlet and Vancouver Island, with a strong focus on A education.
 John has had two articles published as a co-author.
-He was a vice principal at Spencer Middle School, Victoria, where he developed an Aboriginal Awareness class in order to increase awareness and understanding of Indigenous ways of knowing for all students.
-He is currently a vice principal at Edward Milne Community School in SD 62 Sooke.
+He was a vice principal A Middle School, Victoria, where he developed an Aboriginal Awareness class in order t awareness and understanding of Aboriginal ways of knowing for all students.
+He is a vice principal at Edward Milne Community School in SD 62 Sooke.

-Dr. Ted Riecken is a professor in the Department of Curriculum and Instruction in the Faculty of Education at the University of Victoria.
-During his career as an educator he has worked as an elementary school teacher, a university teacher and researcher, and as a dean of education.
-His co-authored chapter in this book with Mupenkin John Lyall grew out of a collaborative research project that engaged Indigenous youth in making digital videos about their community, culture, and environment.
-It was this project that opened Ted's eyes to the importance of two-eyed seeing.
-His current research interests include educational change and innovation, Indigenous pedagogies, and alternative forms of teaching and learning.
+Dr. Ted Riecken is a professor in the Department of Curriculum and Instruction in the of Education at the University of Victoria.
+During his career as an educator he has were elementary school teacher, a university teacher and researcher, and as a dean of education co-authored chapter in this book with Mupenkin John Lyall grew out of a collaborativ project that engaged Aboriginal youth in making digital videos about their communities and environment.
+It was this project that opened Ted's eyes to the importance of two-eye His current research interests include educational change and innovation, Indigenous per and alternative forms of teaching and learning.

-Tye Swallow completed his BEd, secondary program, in 1998 and MA in Curriculum and Instruction in 2005.
+Tye Swallow completed his BEd, secondary program, in 1998 and MA in Curric Instruction in 2005.
 He has taught in the Saanich and Central Coast School Districts.
-Since 2001, Tye has worked at the Saanich Adult Education Centre, part of the WSÁNEĆ School Board (WSB) near Victoria B.C., and has taught senior biology, geography and science to adult learners.
-He co-created ÁLENENEZ: Learning From Homeland with the WSÁNEĆ community in 2005, which has since seen several iterations and is now part of the core curriculum of the SENĆOŦEN LENONET SCUL,ÁUTW preschool, Kindergarten to Grade 4 SENĆOŦEN Immersion school.
-Since 2009 he continues to help facilitate Language Revitalization at the WSB through the STÁ,SEN TŦE SENĆOŦEN language apprenticeship program with Elders, current and future teachers of WSÁNEĆ.
+S Tye has worked at the Saanich Adult Education Centre, part of the WSÁNEĆ Sch (WSB) near Victoria B.C., and has taught senior Biology, Geography and science to adu He co-created ÁLENENEC: Learning From Homeland with the WSÁNEĆ communit which has since seen several iterations and is now part of the core curriculum of the SE LENONET SCUL,ÁUTW preschool, Kindergarten to Grade 4 SENĆOŦEN Immersis Since 2009 he continues to help facilitate Language Revitalization at the WSB th STÁ,SEN TŦE SENĆOŦEN language apprenticeship program with Elders, current of teachers of WSÁNEĆ.

-Cathleen Anne Tenning is a member of the Stz'uminus First Nation on Vancouver Island.
-She has a BA and a BEd from UBC, and an MA from UVic.
-She has been an educator for 17 years, working as a secondary teacher, an academic counselor for Indigenous students, and currently as the District Vice Principal of Aboriginal Education in School District 68 Nanaimo Ladysmith.
-Anne is passionate about increasing Indigenous perspectives and understandings in education, particularly the lasting legacy of residential schools.
-Anne's mother, Elizabeth Tenning, is a survivor of the Kuper Island Indian Residential School.
-In 2008, Anne was a recipient of the Governor General's History Award for Excellence in Teaching and in 2015 the recipient of the UVic Distinguished Alumni Award for the Faculty of Education.
+Anne Tenning is a member of the Stz'uminus First Nation on Vancouver Island.
+She and a BEd from UBC, and an MA from UVic.
+She has been an educator for 17 years as a secondary teacher, an academic counselor for Aboriginal students, and curren District Vice Principal of Aboriginal Education in School District 68 Nanaimo Ladysmit passionate about increasing Aboriginal perspectives and understandings in education, p the lasting legacy of residential schools.
+Anne's mother, Elizabeth Tenning, is a survi Kuper Island Indian Residential School.
+In 2008, Anne was a recipient of the Governor History Award for Excellence in Teaching and in 2015 the recipient of the UVic District Alumni Award for the Faculty of Education.